dotnet/docs/docs/standard/commandline/tab-completion.md

 Once the user's shell is set up, completions will work for all apps that are built by using `System.CommandLine`.

-For *cmd.exe* on Windows there is no pluggable tab completion mechanism, so no shim script is available.
+For *cmd.exe* on Windows (the Windows Command Prompt) there is no pluggable tab completion mechanism, so no shim script is available.
 For other shells, [look for a GitHub issue that is labeled `Area-Completions`](https://github.com/dotnet/command-line-api/issues?q=is%3Aissue+is%3Aopen+label%3A%22Area-Completions%22).
 If you don't find an issue, you can [open a new one](https://github.com/dotnet/command-line-api/issues).

 ## Get tab completion values at run-time